Culturally responsive pedagogies

 Mathematics is not an exclusive western construct.
 Therefore, it is important that teachers acknowledge and demonstrate the mathematics to be found in all cultures.
 In the Australian Curriculum, links to First Nations Australians’ culture and histories and those from Asia are of particular relevance.

-Pedagogies relevant to First Nations Australians' histories and culture
+Pedagogies relevant to First Nations Australians' histories and cultures

 The Goompi model and the 8 Ways maths model are two sets of strategies that draw on diverse pedagogies used to facilitate learning.
 Schools should collaborate with local communities to identify any other local pedagogical approaches and initiate localised culturally responsive content, tailoring them to suit their particular community.
 When respectful, two-way partnerships inform mathematics teaching and learning, as well as learning about culturally responsive content First Nations students are able to see their histories, cultures and identities reflected.